sakobu/railway-ts/README.md

 ## Overview

-`railway-ts` provides robust abstractions for handling operations that might fail (`Result`) and values that might not exist (`Option`).
+`@railway-ts/core` provides robust abstractions for handling operations that might fail (`Result`) and values that might not exist (`Option`).
 These patterns help you write more predictable code by forcing the explicit handling of edge cases.

 The library stays intentionally small with a focused API, embracing TypeScript's type system to enhance your development experience without adding unnecessary complexity.